-The new examination program and Affiliate category for non-certified subspecialists
+The examination program and Affiliate category for non-certified subspecialists

 Reinforcing the Royal College as Canada’s national standard for specialist medical expertise!

-The Royal College has created a new subspecialty examination program and affiliate category to ensure national standards of specialty care across Canada.
-The new Subspecialty Examination Affiliate Program (SEAP) provides an
+The Royal College has created a subspecialty examination program and affiliate category to ensure national standards of specialty care across Canada.
+The Subspecialty Examination Affiliate Program (SEAP) provides an

-- approved mechanism for non-certified, internationally-trained subspecialists practising in Canada to challenge a Royal College subspecialty examination;
+- approved mechanism for non Royal College, internationally-trained subspecialists practising in Canada to challenge a Royal College subspecialty examination;

-- approved mechanism for internationally-trained physicians who are registered with a postgraduate office in an accredited Royal College subspecialty training program, but are not eligible to meet the prerequisite for subspecialty certification (Royal College certification in a primary specialty), based on the jurisdiction of their primary specialty training (i.e. primary specialty training was completed outside Canada, the United States, and the Royal College approved international jurisidictions) to challenge a Royal College subspecialty examination; and
+- approved mechanism for internationally-trained physicians who are registered with a postgraduate office in an accredited Royal College subspecialty training program who are not Royal College certified in a primary specialty to challenge a Royal College subspecialty examination;

 - invitation for successful exam candidates to join the Royal College as a Subspecialist Affiliate.